risk-first/website/risks/Complexity-Risk.md

 f: h
 e: h
 h: i
-                                                      (25)
+                                               (total: 25)
 ```

-For defining our graphs, **Connectivity** is also **Complexity**.
-And this carries over into software too:  heavily connected code is more complex than less-connected code.
+So for defining our graphs, **Connectivity** is also **Complexity**.

+This carries over into software too:  heavily connected code is more complex than less-connected code.
 It's also harder to reason about and work with because changing one module potentially impacts many others.
 Let's dig into this further.

-## Hierarchies and Modularisation
+### Hierarchies and Modularisation

 In the graph above, I've arranged it as a hierarchy which I can do trivially now that it's only 1-connected.
 For 10 vertices, we need 9 edges to connect everything up.
 It's always: